 Many of us will be proudly wearing our shamrock on March 17th.
 Although the harp is Ireland’s official national emblem, the lucky shamrock is the favored choice for St. Patrick’s Day.
 Indeed, the shamrock is closely associated with the man himself.
 Legend has it that St.Patrick used the three leaved Shamrock to explain the Holy Trinity to would be Christian converts in 5th century Ireland.

-4. Greening of Buildings
+4. Global Greening

 Take care of yourselves and each other,